-Windows Server 2003 has many powerful features, including a
+Server 2003 for routing.

-### Crawled March 22, 2019

-Windows Server 2003 has many powerful features, including a built-in router.
 Here’s how you can configure Windows Server 2003 to

 How Windows Server 2003 routing works